Robust Low-Rank Matrix Estimation: Preliminaries

 One main ingredient of the proofs of the oracle inequalities is the so-called triangle property as introduced in \cite{van2001least}.
 This property was used in e.g. \cite{buhlmann2011statistics} to prove non-sharp oracle inequalities.
 For the $\ell_1$-norm the triangle property follows from its decomposability.
 For the nuclear norm the triangle property as it is used in this work depends on the features of the oracle $B$.
 For this reason we notice that for any positive integer $s \leq q$ the oracle can be decomposed in

 The matrix $B^+$ is called ``active'' part of the oracle $B$, whereas the matrix $B^-$ is called the ``non-active'' part.
 The singular value decomposition of $B^+$ is given by

 We observe that the integer $s$ is not necessarily the rank of the oracle $B$.
 The choice of $s$ is free.
 One may choose a value that trades off the roles of the ``active'' part $B^+$ and ``non-active'' part $B^-$, see Lemma \ref{LEMMA:WEAKSPARS}.
+The following lemma is adapted from Lemma 7.2 and Lemma 12.5 in \cite{geer2015}.

 \begin{lemma} Let $B^+ \in \mathbb{R}^{p \times q}$ be the active part of the oracle $B$.
 Then we have for all $B' \in \mathbb{R}^{p \times q}$ with

 that

 We then say that the triangle property holds at $B^+$.